codatio/codat-docs/docs/bank-feeds/create-account.md

 ### Deauthorize a connection

-If your customer wants to revoke their approval and sever the connection to their accounting package, use the [Unlink connection](/bank-feeds-api#/operations/unlink-connection) endpoint.
+If your customer wants to revoke their approval and sever the connection to their accounting software, use the [Unlink connection](/bank-feeds-api#/operations/unlink-connection) endpoint.

 You can [learn more](/auth-flow/optimize/connection-management) about connection management best practices and see how you can provide this functionality in your app's UI.